mythology-and-legends-in-warfare

 Archaeological Evidence for Saxon Battle Sacrifices

 While written sources from the Saxon period are sparse, archaeology provides vivid material evidence.
 The bog bodies of northern Europe, such as the Grauballe Man and Tollund Man (both dating to the Iron Age, but indicative of traditions that persisted into the early medieval period), show signs of ritual killing—noose marks, cut throats, and deliberate placement in peat bogs.
-Although these particular bodies predate the Saxon migration, similar but later finds in Britain and Germany suggest that the practice of sacrificial deposition continued.
+Although these particular bodies predate the Saxon migration, similar but later finds in Britain, including a decapitated body from Lindow Moss (c.
+300-500 CE), suggest that the practice of sacrificial deposition continued into the Anglo-Saxon era.
 Weapon deposits in the River Thames and in East Anglian bogs include swords, spearheads, and chainmail that appear to have been bent or broken before immersion.
-The Prittlewell burial in Essex, while princely rather than sacrificial, included items of clear ritual significance that hint at the importance of the supernatural in warrior culture.
+The Prittlewell burial in Essex, while princely rather than sacrificial, included items of clear ritual significance that hint at the importance of the supernatural in warrior culture—among them, a golden belt buckle and a pair of drinking horns.

 The Psychological Impact on Saxon Warriors